xmlet/XsdParser/README.md

 ### Hierarchy support

 The parser supports xsd:base tags, which allow the use of hierarchies in the xsd files.
-The extended xsd:element is referenced in the element containing the xsd:base tag so in order to obtain all the attributes/elements that attributes has you have to iterate on that base field.
+The extended xsd:element is referenced in the element containing the xsd:base tag so in order to obtain all the attributes/elements that element has you have to iterate on that base field.

 ## Code Quality